Mining Useful General Data for Low-Resource Domain Adaptation: Experiments

 \subsection{Main Results}

 Table~\ref{tab:overall_results} presents the main results of our approach and various baselines across different models and target domains.
+All results are averaged over 3 runs.
 Below, we summarize our key findings.

 \paragraph{Limited domain data can degrade performance.} Fine-tuning with only 1K domain-specific data points yielded surprising results.
 Instead of consistent improvement, we observed that this limited data volume often led to a negligible performance gain or, in some cases, a degradation in task capability (e.g., \textsc{Llama3-8B-Instruct} drops 18.8 points on ContractNLI; \textsc{Qwen3-8B} drops 7.9 points on FPB).
 We attribute this phenomenon to overfitting~\citep{bethune2025scaling}, where the fine-tuning process overwrites the extensive general knowledge acquired during pre-training.
 Furthermore, the small dataset size fails to provide a stable optimization landscape, leading to training instability, poor convergence, and a tendency for the model to overfit to noise within the data.
+Together, these effects underscore the need for auxiliary supervision beyond domain-only training.

 \paragraph{Auxiliary data can usually, but not necessarily, boost the model performance.} We selected 9K auxiliary samples using various methods and combined them with the 1K target data points for mixed training.
 For \textsc{Llama3-8B-Instruct}, even random selection improves performance across most domains.
 In contrast, for \textsc{Qwen3-8B}, random selection often degrades performance, for instance, reducing gains on PrivacyQA from 14.2 to just 1.6 points.
 This negative effect is even further exacerbated by some advanced selection methods (e.g., LESS induces a 49.8-point drop on FPB).
 We hypothesize that this difference stems from \textsc{Qwen3-8B}'s superior initial performance, which makes it more sensitive to the quality of auxiliary data, leading low-quality samples to more easily disrupt the training process of a powerful model.